A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

 The best number in each row is bolded in Table \ref{tab:linear regression}.
 We see that the 2019-2024 period features significantly higher returns in the top 10 category compared to the 2006-2010 period.
-It is also interesting to observe that the lasso method with cross validation has the best SR in the top 10 category even though it does not always achieve the highest return, which aligns with our expectation that it reduces overfitting that likely occurs in OLS.
+In the 2006-2010 period, it is interesting to observe that the lasso method with cross validation has the best SR in the top 10 category even though it does not always achieve the highest return, which aligns with our expectation that it reduces overfitting that likely occurs in OLS.
 However, we see the decline in overall ranking abilities of these linear methods from the 2006-2010 period to the 2019-2024 period by comparing their top, bottom decile SR, and the SR of long-short decile strategy.
-This calls for the use of nonlinear methods on these features, which we discuss in the next section.
+This justifies the use of nonlinear methods on these features in the more recent market, which we discuss next.